ENG 099 — Basic Writing Workshop

 - INFOMINE is a virtual library of Internet resources relevant to faculty, students, and research staff at the university level.
 It contains useful Internet resources such as databases, electronic journals, electronic books, bulletin boards, mailing lists, online library card catalogs, articles, directories of researchers, and many other types of information.

 - Internet Public Library provides a well-organized point of access for reliable, trustworthy, librarian-selected websites, covering California, the nation, and the world.
-All links on the Index are selected and approved by librarians before inclusion.
+All links on the Index are selected and approved by librarians before inclusion: "Information You Can Trust"!

 What is plagiarism?
-Plagiarism is "The action or practice of taking someone else's work, idea, etc., and passing it off as one's own; literary theft."
-(OED)
+Plagiarism is "The action or practice of taking someone else's work, idea, etc., and passing it off as one's own; literary theft." (from OED)

 If you quote or paraphrase someone's work without citing it, you are plagiarizing their work.
 Plagiarism is a serious offence, and could result in a lower or failing grade and even in your expulsion from university.
 Just rewording your work isn't enough to avoid plagiarism.
 Since you are still borrowing information heavily from another writer, you still need to include a citation.